EcxEnem/mytestprojectsecxnm/README.md

 This is README.md

-iNTERNET OF THINGS AND ESPIONAGE
+iNTERNET OF THINGS in Intelligence Gathering

   In this modern age of technology , all our daily routines and every action we do are now assisted by technology and other modern devices.
 The things that we do , the food that we eat and even our rotes that we walk are all digitalised and stored in devces that we are wearing or